Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 24/7 live support is available, along with a contact form and a searchable FAQ library.

-Surfshark has all of the more popular device platforms covered, with native apps for Linux, iOS, Android, Windows, macOS and Fire TV devices.
+Surfshark has all of the more popular device platforms covered, with native apps for Linux, iOS, Android, Windows, macOS (with native M1 Mac support), and Fire TV devices.
 Firefox and Chrome browser extensions are also available.
 Users who have other devices can make use of the provider’s extensive router compatibility.

-Surfshark’s unlimited simultaneous connections allowance allows large groups to view Netflix content from their selected country, without penalizing other users.
+Surfshark’s unlimited simultaneous connections allowance allows large groups to view Netflix content from their home country, without penalizing other users.

 - Provides access to Netflix in numerous countries